How to Fight an HOA Violation in Arizona (Step-by-Step)

 Step 9: Request Written Decision and Appeal Rights

 After the hearing, demand a written decision.
-Arizona law requires the hearing body to provide one (though timing is not strictly specified in §33-1807).
+Arizona law requires the hearing body to provide one.
 The decision should address:

 - Findings of fact